AmpersandTarski/documentation/syntax/rule.md

 * `SRC` Expression
 * `TGT` Expression

 A rule is violated by a pair of atoms (source, target).
-In a  violation message these atoms can be used:
-`SRC I, TXT " does not live in ", TGT I, TXT ", but he was born in ", SRC born_in` can result in the message "John does not live in New York, but he was born in Amsterdam".
+In a  violation message these atoms can be used to print the atom itself or follow a relation to print other atoms.
+Below two examples reporting a violation of the rule that each project must have a project leader.
+The first prints the project's ID, the second the project's name:

+`VIOLATION ( TXT "Project '", SRC I, TXT "' does not have a projectleader")`

+`VIOLATION ( TXT "Project '", SRC projectName, TXT "' does not have a projectleader")`